 The phrase “The Bill of Rights” refers to the first 10 Amendments to the Constitution, written by James Madison in response to criticism that the Constitution did not adequately protect individual rights.
-For more about the history of the Bill of Rights, click here.
+For more about the history of the Bill of Rights, see the Bill of Rights Institute’s resource guide Bill of Rights: The 1st Ten Amendments.

 Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the government for a redress of grievances.